Tom Georgens is president and chief executive officer and a member of the Board of Directors of NetApp.

 Dr. Held received a BS in Electrical Engineering from Purdue, an MS in Systems Engineering from the University of Pennsylvania, and a Ph.D. in Computer Science from the University of California, Berkeley, where he led the initial development of the INGRES relational database management system.

 Michael Nevens was appointed to the NetApp board in December 2009.
 Michael Nevens serves as a senior advisor to Permira, an international private equity fund with 21 billion euros of funds under management.
-He also serves on the board of directors of Altera and ModelN Software.
-Nevens is the president of the board of trustees of the San Jose Museum of Art and a member of the board and executive committee of ZER01: The Art and Technology Network.
+He also serves on the board of directors of Altera Corporation and Ciena Corporation.
+Nevens is on the board of trustees of the San Jose Museum of Art.
 He is also a member of the Advisory Council of the Mendoza College of Business at the University of Notre Dame, where he has been an adjunct professor of Corporate Governance and Strategy.

 Nevens retired as a director (senior partner) of McKinsey & Co. in 2002 after leading McKinsey's global technology practice.
 He also served on the board of the McKinsey Global Institute, which conducts research on economic and policy issues.